mbelectric94/mbelectric94/README.md

 - 👋 Hi, I’m @mbelectric94
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Full Stack Web Development and Machine Learning
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Python, R, JS
-- 💞️ I’m looking to collaborate on Six Sigma in R
 - 📫 How to reach me https://www.linkedin.com/in/marcin-borkowski-a21620106
 <!---
 mbelectric94/mbelectric94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.